Sierra Chart Teton Futures Order Routing

 - Connect to the data and trading servers by selecting File >> Connect to Data Feed on the menu.

 - If there is any connection error, it will be displayed in the Sierra Chart Window >> Message Log and also in the connection error pop-up window.

 You will not be able to connect to the service, until your trading account with the clearing firm has been set up on this service.

 Select File >> Disconnect to prevent further connection attempts if there is an error connecting.
 Select File >> Connect to Data Feed, to try connecting again.

-- If you receive the connection error: Trade account not assigned, then this means that the trading account has not been set up on this service.
+- If you receive the connection error: Trade account not assigned, then this means that the trading account of yours has not been set up on this service.

-- If your Sierra Chart Services Balance is negative and you fail to Make a Payment to your Sierra Chart Services Balance, you will not be able to connect to this service.
+- If your Sierra Chart Services Balance is negative and you fail to Make a Payment to your Sierra Chart Services Balance, you may not be able to connect to this service.

 - To open a Historical chart, Intraday chart or Trading DOM, select File >> Find Symbol on the menu.
 Select a symbol in the Futures list and press the appropriate button.

 - If you have existing Chartbooks with futures symbols that match another supported Data or Trading service, then to automatically translate those symbols, open the Chartbook and select Edit >> Translate Symbols to Current Service.
 For complete documentation, refer to Translate Symbols to Current Service.